Is it safe to travel on your trains?

 Do I need to wear a face covering/mask?

 Yes, since July 27th 2020 it has been a requirement of the Welsh Government to wear a face covering when travelling on public transport in Wales which includes travelling on the Bala Lake Railway.
 Face coverings are also required in all indoor areas.
 There are exceptions for children under 11, those that are exempt and also when eating or drinking.

 How far ahead can we book tickets?

-We are releasing tickets a few at a weeks at a time and you can book at least a week ahead.
+We are releasing tickets a few weeks at a time enabling you to book at least a week ahead.
 We are currently operating to our published timetables, but we do advise checking on our website that there have been no changes before you book.